rhadp-example-repos/automotive-image-builder/docs/building/index.md

 Building an image is a two step process.
 First the selected yaml manifest, among with some options are passed to the `osbuild-mpp` tool.
-This will apply all the options and resolve all the package names against the repositories used, producing a json manifest with a fully resolved versions of all the packages.
-This json file is fully self containerd and produces reproducible builds.
+This will apply all the options and resolve all the package names against the repositories used, producing a json manifest with fully resolved versions of all the packages.
+This json file is fully self contained and produces reproducible builds.

 The manifest have multiple options that can affect how the manifest is preprocessed.
-For example, there is an image_type variable that allows you to specify if you want an ostree or a rpm based system.
-There is also an extra_rpms variable that allows you to pass in some extra rpms that should be added to the built image.
+For example, there is an `image_type` variable that allows you to specify if you want an ostree or a dnf based system.
+There is also an `extra_rpms` variable that allows you to pass in extra rpms that should be added to the built image.

-After preprocessing, the resolved manifest is passed to `osbuild` which builds the final image in a set of step.
-When running `osbuild` you can chose which stage(s) to export.
+After preprocessing, the resolved manifest is passed to `osbuild` which builds the image in a series of steps.
+When running `osbuild` you can chose which step(s) to export.
 Typically we export either the step called "image", or the one called "qcow2".
 The first being a raw image which can be written to disk, and the second being a format used by qemu for image files.

 To avoid the need to manually do the above work the `osbuild-manifest` directory contains a Makefile that allows you to easily build the